 Digital wellbeing is one of our core values at Sentien.
 That’s why we decided to create a device that leverages current technological advancements to help you pursue your goals and truly minimize your screen time: Sentien Audio.

 Sentien Audio is the first all-day wearable audio headset that allows you to communicate, connect, and listen through one device.

 Although we can't change the addictive design of social media apps, we can make it possible for you to enjoy the digital space without the need to take your screen (phone) out, by transferring some of the typical digital experience to audio interface.

 Sentien Audio sits comfortably on your cheekbones and conducts sound directly to your inner ear.
 It leaves your outer ear open, allowing you to hear your surroundings.
 It's always accessible and has the functionality you need to fit your daily needs.

 You can connect to your AI assistant during your morning run, customize which notifications you receive and when, make a truly hands-free call, listen to music or a podcast during your commute, and more.

 Sentien Audio is our first step toward creating a seamless interaction between people and technology.
 Using Sentien Audio is natural and personal, which improves your digital wellbeing.

-Don't miss a chance to pre-order your Sentien Audio: Get yours for the special early bird price!
+Don't miss the chance to pre-order your Sentien Audio: Join the waitlist today!